-Anika Nilles (Germany): An independent drummer and educator who started her career on YouTube, Anika is known for her progressive style, technique, and creativity.
+Anika Nilles (Germany): An independent drummer and educator who started her career on YouTube and is now drumming with Jeff Beck, Anika is known for her progressive style, technique, and creativity.

 Senri Kawaguchi (Japan): Senri is an award-winning jazz/fusion drummer whose talent was recognized at a very young age.
 She’s an active solo and session player who has worked with artists such as Bootsy Collins and Guthrie Govan.

 Taylor Gordon (USA): Known as “the pocket queen”, Taylor is a drummer and producer who has played with Fifth Harmony, Michelle Williams and Daya, and with Beyonce at the Super Bowl Halftime Show.

 Camille Bigeault (France): Camille is making her mark with odd time signatures and polyrhythms.
 You can catch her performing at drum festivals, drumming with major French artists, and giving masterclasses.

 Sarah Thawer (Canada): A dynamic session player whose abilities cover multiple genres, Sarah has shared the stage with artists like AR Rahman, Salim-Sulaiman, George Watsky and many more.